luke-h1/luke-h1/README.md

 <!--- - 🔭 I’m currently working on ... []() -->
-- 🌱 I’m currently learning ...HTML, CSS & Vanilla Javascript
+- 🌱 I’m currently learning ...Vanilla Javascript
 - 👯 I’m looking to collaborate on ...
 Beginner Frontend projects
 - 💬 Ask me about ...
 Automation, HTML + CSS, Linux
 - 📫 How to reach me: ... <a href="https://www.linkedin.com/in/lukehowsam/">Linkedin</a>